VodaZ/tm-sim/README.md

 TM Halting Problem
 ----
 It is not possible to say, whether TM is computing towards finite state, or it is cycling.
 To avoid this, program uses counter *maxSteps* to set maximum TM steps.
-Enlarge value of this variable to when you are suspicious that  TM needs more steps.
+Enlarge value of this variable when you are suspicious that TM needs more steps.